 5 Ways to Improve Your Relationship with Money

 Our relationship with money generally begins at a very young age.
 That connection is very simplistic.
-We want stuff.
-We use money to get stuff.
-We get the money that gets us the stuff from our parents, grandparents, or any family member that happens to be handy at the moment with a few bucks in hand.
+We want stuff, and we use the cash to get things.
+We get the money that gets us the stuff from our parents, grandparents or any family member that happens to be handy at the moment with a few bucks in hand.
 We are not particular.

 Fast forward, and we grow up.
-Hopefully, along the way, our parents teach us some fundamental money management skills because if as adults, we don’t have some control over our finances, they will control us.
-The result is mounting debt and sleepless nights worrying how we are going to pay it down.
+Hopefully, along the way, our parents will teach us some fundamental money management skills because if, as adults, we don't have some control over our finances, they will control us.
+The result is mounting debt and sleepless nights worrying about how we will pay it down.

 Money Management is an Acquired Skill

 If I've just described your situation, don't take it as a personal judgment.
 You are not alone.
 Americans have a problem with handling their finances.
 Need proof?
 Look at the 2008-2009 real estate market crash where 3.9 million Americans faced foreclosure.
 We collectively owe $1.5 trillion in student loans and another $1.4 trillion in credit card debt.
 To make matters worse, 60 percent of Americans cannot cover a $1000 emergency expense, and nearly 45 percent of baby boomers (aged 55-73) have no retirement savings.

 Maybe you are a rock star at handling your money, and you feel a bit smug.
 Kudos to you, and I say that with respect and sincerity.
 Adulting is hard work.
 But if you feel like inserting your head in a gallon of chocolate ice cream right now, please read on.
 The development of a fiscally responsible lifestyle...